-1. When did your organisation make the decision to implement a tobacco-free investment policy?

-The topic was intensely discussed during the fall of 2016 and presented for final decision to the Supervisory board on 1 December 2016.

-A.) A dreadful industy and a morally indefensible investment case.

-B.) The 2005 UN Tobacco Treaty which in the case of FRR we deemed created a strong obligation.

-C.) Risk/return factors.
-Sure enough the performance of tobacco stocks has been absolutely outstanding since the beginning of the 20th century and again since the beginning of the 21st century - but it is unlikely this will repeat itself.
+- When did your organisation make the decision to implement a tobacco-free investment policy?
+The topic was intensely discussed during the fall of 2016 and presented for final decision to the Supervisory board on 1 December 2016. - 2.
+What were the main motivating factors? - A.) A dreadful industy and a morally indefensible investment case. - B.) The 2005 UN Tobacco Treaty which in the case of FRR we deemed created a strong obligation. - C.) Risk/return factors.
+Sure enough the performance of tobacco stocks has been absolutely outstanding since the beginning of the 20th century and again since the beginning of the 21st century but it is unlikely this will repeat itself.
 Regulation and taxation environments are becoming more and more tobacco unfriendly, at least in the developed word (and over time that should spread to the developing world).
-Tobacco stocks have been boosted as a part of the 'consumer staples' sector that investors have liked so much since the global financial crisis for their moderate but stable growth, high dividend yield and low volatility features.

-Obviously the fear of missing out on a potential repeat of the phenomenal returns of the past.
+Tobacco stocks have been boosted as a part of the 'consumer staples' sector that investors have liked so much since the global financial crisis for their moderate but stable growth, high dividend yield and low volatility features. - 3.
+What was the greatest challenge and how did you overcome it?
+Obviously the fear of missing out on a potential repeat of the phenomenal returns of the past. - 4.
+What has been the response of your stakeholders?